cjps91/amw/README.md

 If you would like to try this software, you need to have installed and configured MongoDB, Mongosh and Node.

-With that completed, you need to install all the packages needed in both tha API and the App.
+With that completed, you need to install all the packages needed in both the API and the App.
 Use:

 ```
 npm i